keesplattel/wifi-recruitment/README.md

 Developed using [platform.io](https://platformio.org/).
 Before use, please double check your platformio.ini file to match your dev board (not all will probably work).
 This has been fieldtested on ESP-01 (1MB of SPIFFS) and EPS8266 (4MB of SPIFFS).

 ## /data
 This folder contains the local files uploaded to SPIFFS, non volatile.
-Has to be uploaded separately with the platformio commandline as define [here](https://docs.platformio.org/en/latest/platforms/espressif8266.html#uploading-files-to-file-system-spiffs)
+Has to be uploaded separately with the platformio commandline as defined [here](https://docs.platformio.org/en/latest/platforms/espressif8266.html#uploading-files-to-file-system-spiffs)

 ## Settings
 The SSID is stored in EEPROM, to be non volatile.
 This can be changed when browsing to the device IP (192.168.4.1)) when connected on the network and ammending /admin to the URL.